anacona16/SonataMediaWebcamProviderBundle/README.md

 ### Step 2: Enable the Bundle

-If you are using Symonfy Flex the bundle will be enabled automatically, if not enable the bundle by adding the following line in the `app/AppKernel.php` file of your Symfony application:
+If you are using Symfony Flex the bundle will be enabled automatically, if not enable the bundle by adding the following line in the `app/AppKernel.php` file of your Symfony application:

 ```php